THE TIMES, October 19 2018 by Geoff Brown

 Five questions to one of the most acclaimed pianists who at the age of 29

 has had Mozart as a friend, the beauty as a partner and the infinite as a teacher.

-"There is no need for circus virtuosity, but interpreters who are thinkers, that make people thinking.
+"There is no need for circus virtuosity, but interpreters who are thinkers, who make the people thinking.

-The audience is often prisoner of prejudices and doesn't have the freedom coming from knowledge."
+The audience is often prisoner of prejudices and doesn't have the freedom coming from the knowledge."

 Nottingham Post, 6.10.2017 by William Ruff